 Family members of people with dementia can often feel neglected and frustrated.
 We encourage their involvement and support, so we can work together to give their loved-one the very best care.

-We’re in the Radipole area of the seaside town of Weymouth in Dorset.
-We’re about a mile from the beach and the town centre.
-There are local amenities such as doctors, dentist, various shops, supermarkets, pubs and hotels all within easy reach.
+We’re in the Radipole area of Weymouth, about a mile from the beach and town centre.
+There are local amenities such as doctors, dentists, shops, supermarkets, pubs and hotels all within easy reach.

 Crecy has an environment and facilities you won’t find at other care homes.
 From our independent living Cottage and specialist mental health unit, through to our dementia care unit, Crecy can help with the full range of mental health difficulties.